tinyramenstudio/today-server-old/README.md

 ### Supabase Functions

 Supabase Functions are written in TypeScript, run via Deno, and deployed with the Supabase CLI.
+You have two options to install the Supabase CLI; you can either:

-Please [download](https://github.com/supabase/cli#install-the-cli) the latest version of the Supabase CLI, or [upgrade](https://github.com/supabase/cli#install-the-cli) it if you have it already installed.
+1. [Download](https://github.com/supabase/cli#install-the-cli) the latest version of the Supabase CLI, or [upgrade](https://github.com/supabase/cli#install-the-cli) it if you have it already installed.
+1. Run `npm ci` (see [package.json](./package.json) for dependency details) (make sure you have a recent version of Node and npm installed on your development machine).
+This is not "globally-installed", so to use it you need to add `<present-working-directory>/node_modules/.bin` to your `PATH` environment variable. e.g. `export PATH="${PATH}:/Users/michaeldesenna/desenna/today-server/node_modules/.bin"`

+Verify that the Supabase CLI is properly installed: `supabase --version`, then:

 - Generate access token and log in to CLI
   - Navigate to <https://app.supabase.io/account/tokens>